kknb1982/pands-project/README.md

   datafields = sepallen, sepalwid, petallen, petalwid, species

 ### 3.2.3 Import Fishers Iris Dataset to a DataFrame
-The code needs to import the Fisher's Iris Dataset and create a `DataFrame` using Pandas.
+The code needs to import the Fisher's Iris Dataset and create a `DataFrame` using Pandas [6](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#csv-text-files).

   dataf = pd.read_csv("https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data",
                    names = datafields)

 ### 3.2.4 Finds the names of the iris species
 Throughout the analysis it is useful to interrogate the data and plot it for each species separately.
-Therefore, we use the `Pandas` `unique()` method on teh column "species" to find out the unique values in this column.
+Therefore, we use the `Pandas` `unique()` method on the column "species" to find out the unique values in this column [7](https://www.geeksforgeeks.org/get-unique-values-from-a-column-in-pandas-dataframe/).

   irisspecies = dataf.Species.unique()

 ### 3.2.5 Defines a function to create a text file with summary data about the variable
-The code now moves on to defining functions for the different analyses required.
+The code now moves on to defining functions for the different analyses required [8](https://www.w3schools.com/python/python_functions.asp).
 First is the function `printfielddata`.

   def printfielddata():